ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 You can deploy MariaDB on Azure using Terraform and Ansible.

-In this section, you will deploy MariaDB on a single Azure instance.
+In this topic, you will deploy MariaDB on a single Azure instance.

 If you are new to Terraform, you should look at [Automate Azure instance creation using Terraform](/learning-paths/server-and-cloud/azure/terraform/) before starting this Learning Path.

 ## Before you begin

-You should have the prerequisite tools installed before starting the Learning Path.

-Any computer which has the required tools installed can be used for this section.
-The computer can be your desktop or laptop computer or a virtual machine with the required tools.
+Any computer which has [Terraform](/install-guides/terraform/), [Ansible](/install-guides/ansible/), and the [Azure CLI](/install-guides/azure-cli/)installed can be used for this section.
+The computer can be your desktop or laptop computer or a virtual machine.

 You will need an [an Azure portal account](https://azure.microsoft.com/en-in/get-started/azure-portal) to complete this Learning Path.
 Create an account if you don't have one.